IIIF/api/source/api/presentation/3.0/index.md

 ##### homepage

-An external web page that is about the object represented by the resource that has the `homepage` property.
+A web page that is about the object represented by the resource that has the `homepage` property.
 The web page is usually published by the organization responsible for the object, and might be generated by a content management system or other cataloging system.
-The external resource _MUST_ be able to be displayed directly to the user.
-External resources that are related, but not home pages, _MUST_ instead be added into the `metadata` property, with an appropriate `label` or `value` to describe the relationship.
+The resource _MUST_ be able to be displayed directly to the user.
+Resources that are related, but not home pages, _MUST_ instead be added into the `metadata` property, with an appropriate `label` or `value` to describe the relationship.

 The value of this property _MUST_ be an array of JSON objects, each of which _MUST_ have the `id`, `type`, and `label` properties, _SHOULD_ have a `format` property, and _MAY_ have the `language` property.